As at 30th June 2023

 Headline Market Statistics

-55% of mortgage holders remortgage with their existing provider at the end of their initial preferential rate period for simplicity’s sake, even though it is rarely the best value.
+During 2022, around 1.2m mortgage holders remained with with their existing provider at the end of their initial preferential rate period for simplicity’s sake, even though it is rarely the best value.
 This is up ~2% from the previous year

-With more than 770,000 mortgage holders currently sat on their lenders reversionary rate and with the difference between the average SVR and a typical competitive deal being 2.0%, equivalent to a difference in interest payments of £2,620 a year by not switching.1
+With more than 770,000 mortgage holders currently sat on their lenders reversionary rate and with the difference between the average reversionary rate and and a typical competitive deal being ~2.0%, this is equivalent to a difference in interest payments of £2,586* a year by not switching.

-Over half (55%) of remortgagers make this mistake, settling for a new deal offered by their current provider for simplicity’s sake, while a similar number (49%) said they settled for a deal just to ‘get it sorted’.
+Over 1.2m mortgage holders make this mistake, then settling for a new deal offered by their current provider for simplicity’s sake, while a around 49% of mortgage holders said they settled for a deal just to ‘get it sorted’.

-Total gross annual mortgage overspend was calculated by applying the difference between paying the average SVR rate (4.29%) and paying a competitive rate based on the average top tier 2-year fixed mortgage (2.29%) on the average mortgage balance of £131,000.
-This difference £2,620 applied to the number of SVR mortgage holders (2,012,421) = £5.275bn.
+*Total gross annual mortgage overspend is calculated by applying the difference between paying the average reversionary rate (7.89%) and paying a competitive rate based on the average top tier 2 year fixed mortgage (6.07%) on the average mortgage balance of £185,000.
+This difference £2,586 applied to the number of SVR mortgage holders (773,000) = £1.99bn.

-Market research: Sources for mortgage data includes UK Finance (no. Of SVR mortgages, mortgages staying with the same lender and total mortgages), Bank of England (average SVR), Moneyfacts (average competitive 2 year fixed mortgage product),
+Market research: Sources for mortgage data includes UK Finance (no. Of SVR mortgages, mortgages staying with the same lender and total mortgages), Dashly Product Data (average SVR & average competitive 2 year fixed mortgage product)